Double-path dark-state laser cooling in a three-level system: Abstract

 \section{Abstract}

-A detailed study of a robust and fast laser cooling scheme on a three level system is presented.
-A special laser configuration, applicable to trapped ions, atoms or cantilevers, designs a quantum interference that eliminates the blue sideband in addition to the carrier transition, thus excluding any heating process involving up to one-phonon processes.
-As a consequence cooling achieves vanishing phonon occupation up to first order in the Lamb-Dicke parameter expansion.
-Underlying this scheme is a combined action of two cooling schemes which makes the proposal very stable under fluctuations of the physical parameters such as laser intensity or detuning, making it a viable candidate for experimental implementation.
-Furthermore, it is considerably faster than existing ground state cooling schemes, overcoming one of the limitations of current quantum information processing implementations.
-Its suitability as a cooling scheme for several ions in a trap or for a cloud of atoms in a dipole trap is shown.
-This work extends the description of the ``robust cooling scheme" introduced in \cite{Cerrillo}.
+We present a detailed analysis of a robust and fast laser cooling scheme [J. Cerrillo {\em et.~al.}, Phys.~Rev.~Lett.~{\bf 104}, 043003 (2010)] on a three level system.
+A special laser configuration, applicable to trapped ions, atoms or cantilevers, designs a double path quantum interference that eliminates the blue sideband in addition to the carrier transition, thus excluding any heating process involving up to one-phonon interactions.
+As a consequence, cooling achieves vanishing phonon occupation up to first order in the Lamb-Dicke parameter expansion.
+Underlying this scheme is a combined action of two cooling schemes which makes the proposal very flexible under constraints of the physical parameters such as laser intensity, detuning or optical access, making it a viable candidate for experimental implementation.
+Furthermore, it is considerably faster than existing ground state cooling schemes.
+Its suitability as a cooling scheme for several ions in a trap and 3D cooling is shown.